Read in 4 minutes

-Over the period of time, your disk drive may get cluttered with a lot of unnecessary files taking up large amounts of disk space.
-Usually, Linux boxes run out of disk space due to large log or backup files.
+Over time, your disk drive may get cluttered with a lot of unnecessary files taking up large amounts of disk space.
+Usually, Linux systems run out of disk space due to large log or backup files.

 This tutorial explains how to find the largest files and directories in Linux systems using the

-For example, if want to search for files with size greater than 100MB, in the current working directory you can use the following command:
+For example, if want to search for files with size greater than 100MB, in the current working directory you would use the following command:

 sudo find . -xdev -type f -size +100M

 .with the path to the directory where you want to search for the largest files.

 The output will show a list of files without any additional information.

 find command also can be used in combination with other tools such as

 In the example below, we are passing the output of the

 ls which will print the size of each found file and then pipe that output to the